LatentChem: From Textual CoT to Latent Thinking in Chemical Reasoning: Experimental Implementation Details

 \paragraph{Base Language Model.} We use Qwen-3-8B as the backbone LLM.

 \paragraph{Molecule Encoder.} We utilize SMI-TED Light as the molecule encoder.
 The encoder is kept frozen during all training stages and operates in inference mode (no gradient computation).

-\paragraph{ChemAdapter.} We employ a Querying Transformer (Q-Former) style projector with 128 learnable queries, an input dimension of 768, and 8 attention heads.
+\paragraph{Chemical Adapter.} We employ a Querying Transformer (Q-Former) style projector with 128 learnable queries, an input dimension of 768, and 8 attention heads.
 For each input molecule, the adapter produces a sequence of 128 projected tokens, encapsulated by special tokens \texttt{<mol\_start>} and \texttt{<mol\_end>}.

 \paragraph{Latent Modules.} We add specific control tokens to the vocabulary, including \texttt{<latent>}, \texttt{<start\_latent>}, and \texttt{<end\_latent>}.